SnowBroScott/emberhold-canonical/docs/master-spec.md

 # Master Spec
 **What Emberhold IS.** Canonical design truth — above any individual build prompt or chat.
 Status lives in `status.md`; this doc does not track it.

-Last substantive update: **2026-07-19** — the P4×L8 tenant-isolation boundary verified sound under live authenticated cross-tenant attack; two grant-drift breaches found and closed; four load-bearing grant rules added to the security posture (`member_spendable` family-scoping, quest-FK same-family enforcement, `is_founder` service-role-only, founder-RPC execute scope).
+Last substantive update: **2026-07-25** — the constitution restructure.
+Platform law separated into a supreme **constitution** that no optional module may contradict.
+Two constitutional rules rewritten: "one currency" became **no conversion**, and verification-minting was rescoped to **real-world redeemability**.
+The 07-25 "four registers are four functional layers" reading is **superseded** — see *Registers and modules*.
+Also folded, all four overdue: the activeness model and recurring lifecycle (07-21), the household-local date rule (07-23), and the 07-25 decision set.

 ---

 ## What it is
 A gamified household operating system.
-Household tasks become **quests** worth **embers**; kids claim and complete them, adults approve, and embers drive a leaderboard and real rewards.
+Household work becomes **quests** worth **embers**; kids claim and complete them, adults approve, and embers drive a leaderboard and real rewards.
 Built mobile-first as an installable PWA, live at **theemberhold.com**.
-Long-term vision: the household's one-stop organization hub — calendar, chores, lists, goals, and memory in one place.

 > **Vocabulary note.** User-facing labels are neutral: role label is **"Adult"** (not "Parent"), and the group is **"the Hold"** (not "Family").
 This lets a hold *with* kids and one *without* (couples, roommates) both fit.
 The underlying role enum and permission logic are unchanged — neutral wording is a UI-layer relabel, not a model change.
 (Deeper power-structure flexibility — flat/peer holds — is parked.)